keilaash/cli-wiki/README.md

 Your feedback and contributions can really help shape it.

+## ✍️ Wiki Format & Philosophy

+This wiki is designed to be:

+- **Simple**: Focused, clear explanations without unnecessary jargon.
+- **Straightforward**: Minimal fluff — just what you need to understand and apply.
+- **Scenario-Based**: Includes practical examples to show real-world usage.
+- **Beginner-Friendly**: Easy to follow, even if you're just starting out.

+Each section aims to answer:
+> *What is this?
+Why use it?
+How do I use it effectively?*

+Examples are included where needed to clarify usage and help users quickly grasp concepts.

+If you contribute, please follow this style so the wiki stays clean and approachable for everyone.

 ## 📚 View the Wiki

 You can explore the wiki online here: [https://cli-wiki.keil.website/](https://cli-wiki.keil.website/)